 Safe

-But you could have the safest bike handling skills in the world and this still wouldn’t prevent an accident.
-This is why safety always begins with the impact resistant box.
-That said, handling is an important aspect of safety.
+Safety always begins with an impact resistant box.
+All the same, good handling is an important aspect of safety.
 And handling always improves the lighter the bike gets.
-This is why companies like Bullitt continue to raise their eyebrows at longtails and Dutch bikes like the Urban Arrow: you shouldn’t have to choose impact resistance over reactive handling; both are critical.
-The reality is that Danish cargo bikes have always combined these two long before the Dutch cargo bike vegan to control the narrative.
+This is why companies like Bullitt continue to raise their eyebrows at longtails and Dutch bikes like the Urban Arrow.
+After all, you shouldn’t have to choose impact resistance over reactive handling.
+Both are critical.
+The reality is that Danish cargo bikes have always combined these two long before the Dutch cargo bike began to control the narrative.
 At the end of the day, the longtail is a poor reaction to the Dutch designs and the Dutch design remains a poor reaction to a Bullitt’s design.
-Bullitt offers a ton of modular plug-and-play boxes that ensure your childs safety, and a multi-position, modular bike that is lightweight, narrow and handles extraordinarily well.